 With more than 250 clubs and organizations, it’s undeniably easy to meet fellow students who share your interests and values.
 Student-run organizations offer a variety of athletic, cultural, educational, political, religious, and social experiences.

 “Service” is the university’s motto — and a way of life at UNCG.
 Team up to serve the community through service-learning projects and living-learning communities.
-To find out more about our community’s needs and how you can get involved, contact the Office of Leadership and Service-Learning.
+To find out more about our community’s needs and how you can get involved, contact the Office of Leadership and Civic Engagement.